What Makes the Price of Roof Cleaning Go Up?

 Roof Access and Safety Requirements

-This is a big one that affects the roof cleaning cost an it’s how easy or difficult the roof is to access safely and actually clean it properly in a systematic way.
+This is a big one that affects the roof cleaning cost an it’s how easy or difficult the roof is to access safely and actually clean it thoroughly in a systematic way.

 Where possible every professional roof cleaning process is carried out without walking directly on the tiles, as this helps reduce various risk to contractors and to protect your homes roof.